SAMMISolutions/docs/doc_posts/_components/core.md

 ### OBS Connections
 Allows you to set up your OBS connection.
 Multiple connections and multiple OBSWS protocols are supported.

-{% include image.html w="50" src="lb-obs-settings.png" alt="OBS Connections" %}
+{% include image.html w="50" src="obs_settings.png" alt="OBS Connections" %}

 Learn more about setting up an OBS connection in our [Integrations-OBS]({{ "integrations/obs" | relative_url }}) section.

 ### Twitch Connections
-Allows you to connect SAMMI Core to your Twitch account (or multiple accounts) to listen for new events, send chat messages and use other Twitch commands.
+Allows you to connect SAMMI Core to your Twitch account (or multiple accounts) to listen for new events, send chat messages, and use other Twitch commands.
-{% include image.html w="50" src="twitch-connections.png" alt="Twitch Connections" %}
+{% include image.html w="50" src="twitch_settings.png" alt="Twitch Connections" %}
 Find out more about Twitch connection in our [Integrations-Twitch](integrations/twitch) section.

+### YouTube Connection
+Allows you to connect SAMMI Core to your YouTube account to listen for new events, send chat messages, and use other YouTube commands.
+{% include image.html w="50" src="youtube_settings.png" alt="YouTube Connection" %}

 ### Variable Viewer
 The variable viewer can be accessed from the Deck Editor, or the Commands Editor.
 You can also use the Ctrl+Tab key as a shortcut.

 In this menu you can see all global variables (marked red) and all button IDs with persistent variables enabled.
-{% include video.html w="75" src="var-window.mp4" alt="Variable window showing button ID variables" %}
+{% include image.html w="75" src="var_viewer.gif" alt="Variable window showing button ID variables" %}

 If you click on the eye icon, you can see all current variables for the selected button ID.